YaroslavTheOmen/dotfiles/README.md

 - python
 - rust

-_Install these packages via your package manager, as they are required for some Neovim plugins and LSP servers_
+_Install these packages via your package manager (or manually), as they are required for some Neovim plugins and LSP servers_

 ## Install